maybeanns/Property-Analysis-Web-Scraping-and-Data-Analytics/README.md

-# Property-Analysis-Web-Scraping-and-Data-Analytics
+# Property Analysis

 It provides a comprehensive view of the Islamabad property market, allowing for insights into pricing trends, property distributions, and market dynamics.
 ## Pros
 ![image](https://github.com/user-attachments/assets/fd291747-f21c-4c21-9605-6d485051135a)